owncloud-archive/documentation/developer_manual/core/ui-testing.rst

   The names of suites are found in the ``tests/acceptance/config/behat.yml`` file, and start with ``webUI``.

-  The tests need to be run as the same user who is running the webserver and this user must be also owner of the config file (``config/config.php``).
+  The tests need to be run as the same user who is running the webserver and this user must also be the owner of the config file (``config/config.php``).
   To run the tests as a user that is different to your current terminal user run ``sudo -E -u <username>``.
 For example, to execute the script as as ``www-data``, run ``sudo -E -u www-data bash tests/travis/start_ui_tests.sh``.

 - The browser for the tests runs inside the Selenium docker container.
 View it by running the ``vnc`` viewer: